N0olid/Osu-To-Etterna-Converter/README.md

   - `cdtitle.png`
 - Can patch `.osu` background events to use the generated background
 - Saves your Etterna folder and pack folder settings
-- Includes a small import log so you can see what happened instead of guessing like a medieval peasant
+- Includes a small import log so you can see what happened

 ## Download